mickiedd/carnd_t1p5/writeup_template.md

 The code for this step is contained in the 2nd code cell of the IPython notebook p5_classifier.ipynb.

 I trained a linear SVM classifier using the combination of HOG feature vector, binned color features, as well as histograms of color.
-Also I trained a neural network classifier to make the classify more robust.
+Also I trained a neural network classifier to make the classify more robust, which provided in the p5_nn_classifier.ipynb.

 ### Sliding Window Search